A guide for supporting university and college students who stammer.

 - At the start of a course, encourage anyone who might have particular needs or concerns to have a private word with you.

 - Get students involved in 'ice-breaker' activities, ideally where they break off into small groups and get to know one another.
-This will make everyone feel a bit more relaxed.
+This could make everyone feel a bit more relaxed.

-- Encourage students to use other ways of communicating, such as written responses and use of diagrams.
+- Encourage students to use other ways of communicating, such as written responses and diagrams.

 - Avoid spot questioning.